Service Contract Act 101: A Review of the Regulations

 The McNamara-O’Hara Service Contract Act requires government contractors and subcontractors performing services on prime contracts in excess of $2,500 to pay service employees according to the regulations outlined in the Act.

-Generally, contracts that are intended to furnish services through service employees within the United States in excess of $2,500 are considered service contracts.
+Generally, federal contracts that are intended to furnish services through service employees within the United States in excess of $2,500 are considered service contracts.
 In many cases, the contracting office will indicate the service contract through language in the contract terms and through the supply of a wage determination with the contract.
-In the event that the contracting office has not supplied your organization with any information indicating that your contract is a service contract and you feel that it may in fact be a service contract it is the contractor’s responsibility to comply with the law.
+In the event that the contracting office has not supplied your organization with any information indicating that your contract is a service contract and you feel that it may, in fact, be a service contract it is the contractor’s responsibility to comply with the law.
 It is recommended that you connect with your contract officer to discuss your interpretation of SCA regulations and determine if you are in fact required to comply.
 If you are, the contracting office will supply you with the appropriate wage determination for compliance.

 What is a Service Employee?